I came to see the wounded

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-(I arrange words and eat cake.)
+"I like to arrange words and eat cake."

 Gorilla's Playthrough